Nemocas/AbstractAlgebra.jl/docs/src/misc.md

 ## Advanced printing

-To facilitate printing of nested mathematical structures, we provide a modified `IOCustom` object, that supports indendation and decapitalization.
+To facilitate printing of nested mathematical structures, we provide a modified `IOCustom` object, that supports indentation and decapitalization.

 ### Example